 this site, feel free to contact

-If you see me or Saba in San Blas be sure to say hi.
+If you see me around San Blas be sure to say hi.

 Mexico Guru - Please visit our sister site Mexico Guru.
 We have information on all parts of

 Mexico with the emphasis on the Mexico's smaller, less-publicized towns - places you might want to check out for short vacations.
 We just finished a section about some villages

 in the mountains above Puerto Vallarta.
 Another feature is a an online quiz that will tell you, based on your preferences, the best place for you to visit in Mexico.

 Our latest addition is the 'word for the day' - concentrating on the illusive Mexican slang.
 Check it out!

 A friend of mine, Kelly Klein, who I met in San Blas, has been traveling the world for several years teaching in remote villages.
 She has just started a blog, The Journey is Home, that I think has some beautiful photos and thoughtful insight.